 Janda’s hypothesis is an empirical hypothesis based on repeated observations.
 The ‘tightness’ referred to is easily described phenomenologically.
 For instance, try to do a Cossack lunge after sitting for a while: your “ouch” when the stretch reflex kicks in in the extended leg is the phenomenological counterpart of Janda’s ‘tightness’.

 Janda’s hypothesis is not about the observations, but about their underlying reason.
-For instance, Janda hypothesized that the tonic–phasic distinction is explained by hominization and the development of bipedal locomotion.
+For instance, Janda hypothesized that the tonic–phasic distinction is explained by the evolutionary process of hominization and in particular, the development of bipedal locomotion.
 For instance, the tonic muscles are those you need to walk on all fours.
 Since every human being still begins their life moving around that way, the ‘older’ tonic muscular system is also the one that our CNS learns to control first, resulting in an affinity for shortened states.

-Like every evolutionary explanation, Janda’s hypothesis is not directly testable.
-But it’s a common problem with evolutionary hypotheses, so I’ll let it slide.
-An unfortunate consequence is that a bunch of quacks can routinely abuse Janda’s work by dropping the name of the syndromes he described and exploiting the fascination of the general public for evolutionary hypotheses, two staples of functional movement gurus (see Item 10 and 30 of the aforementioned list).
+Unfortunately, like every evolutionary explanation, Janda’s hypothesis is not directly testable.
+It’s a well-known problem with evolutionary hypotheses, so I’ll let it slide.
+An unfortunate consequence is that a bunch of quacks can routinely abuse Janda’s work by dropping the name of the syndromes he described and exploiting the fascination of the general public for evolutionary hypotheses, two staples of functional movement bullshitters (see Item 10 and 30 of the aforementioned list).

-Again, let not guilt by association fool us.
+Again, this is merely guilt by association.
 After all, eugenics claims support from Darwin’s theory of natural selection, and that’s not a reason to ditch it.
 So let’s forget the quacks, and get back to McGill.

 Weakness & Tightness, explicated.